 and

-[agency name]
+General Services Administration – Office of Citizen Services and Innovative Technologies (GSA-OCSIT)

 Purpose

-This Memorandum of Understanding (MOU) between the [agency name] and the Department of Education, the Managing Partner of the Budget Formulation and Execution Line of Business (BFELoB), establishes the parties’ responsibilities and funding requirements in support of [agency]’s use of MAX Authentication services for provisioning of the [system name] system.
+This Memorandum of Understanding (MOU) between the GSA-OCSIT and the Department of Education, the Managing Partner of the Budget Formulation and Execution Line of Business (BFELoB), establishes the parties’ responsibilities and funding requirements in support of GSA-OCSIT’s use of MAX Authentication services for provisioning of the Data.gov system.

 This agreement covers funding contributions for two years and sets expectations for ongoing maintenance in future years.
 For further details, please see Section XI of this document.